wolfbeacon/wolfbeacon-core-api/README.md

 ## Simulating Production Environment

-We can simulate a production using the docker-compose file provided.
-It bundles the API and Postgres together.
-It is recommended to run migrations after both the containers start.
+For testing purposes, a production environment can be simulated using the *docker-compose* file provided which bundles the API and Postgres together.

-* Comment out line 38 from the Dockerfile which makes DB Migrations

-  `# RUN /venv/bin/python manage.py migrate`
+It uses a slightly modified Dockerfile alongwith an entrypoint, both located in `/.docker-compose/`

+* `cp wolfbeacon/settings.docker-compose.py wolfbeacon/settings.py`

 * `sudo docker-compose up --build -d`

-* `sudo docker exec -it <container_name_or_id> sh`

-* `/venv/bin/python manage.py migrate`